AWhiteKnight/ioBroker.moma/README.md

 ### 0.0.1
 * (awhiteknight) initial release
-Get the Adapter running and show the health state of the machine.
+Get the Adapter running and show first values of the machines.

 ## License
 The MIT License (MIT)